W-Sleiman/MDsims/README.md

 # MDsims
-Molecular dynamics simulation code using velocity-verlet algorithm to simulate end-grafted polymer to an attractive surface.
+Molecular dynamics simulation code using velocity-verlet algorithm to simulate a polymer with one end grafted to an attractive surface.

 Code sructure: